 How to Disable the Galaxy S8 Always On Display

 Thankfully almost every aspect of this device is customizable.
 Samsung really delivered.
-In settings you’ll find options, controls, or on/off switches for just about everything.
+In settings, you’ll find options, controls, or on/off switches for just about everything.

-To disable the always on display feature we quickly need to head into Settings > Lock Screen & Security > Always On Display > and flip the switch to OFF.
+To disable the always on display feature we quickly need to head to Settings > Lock Screen & Security > Always On Display > and flip the switch to OFF.
 That’s it.
 Here are more details and some screenshots to help you disable it.

 - Pull down the notification bar and hit the gear-shaped settings button